Dealcar vs CarBook: which solution best suits your dealership?

 Not detailed

-Dealcar stands out for providing a unified experience for the entire dealership.
-From lead capture to contract signing, passing through the web, inventory, and publication on portals, everything is centralized in a single environment.
-This allows any dealership to operate more efficiently, professionally, and with less reliance on third parties.
+Dealcar stands out for offering a unified experience for the whole dealership.
+From lead capture to contract signing, including the website, stock and portal listings, everything is centralised in a single environment.
+This allows any dealership to operate more efficiently, professionally and with less dependence on third parties.

 CarBook focuses on a very specific area: document automation.
-It is ideal for dealerships that already have other tools (CRM, inventory, web...) but need to reduce errors, times, and administrative burdens.
-Its strong point is the generation and signing of documents, file management, and traceability.
+It is ideal for dealerships that already have other tools (CRM, stock, website...) but need to reduce errors, time and administrative workloads.
+Its strong point is the generation and signing of documents, file management and traceability.

-They are not equivalent platforms, but rather complementary in some cases.
-However, CarBook cannot replace a platform like Dealcar in commercial operations or online presence.
+They are not equivalent platforms, but complementary in some cases.
+However, CarBook cannot replace a platform like Dealcar in commercial terms or in online presence.

 Dealcar

-Advantages: complete solution, included website, CRM, inventory, app, digital signature, publication on portals, no commitment.
+Advantages: complete solution, website included, CRM, stock, app, digital signature, portal listings, no lock-in.

 CarBook

-Advantages: document automation, digital signature, integration with existing systems, improvement of operational efficiency.
+Advantages: document automation, digital signature, integration with existing systems, improved operational efficiency.

-• Choose Dealcar if you need to digitalize the complete operations of your dealership.
-Ideal if you are looking for a tool that covers everything from lead to sale.
+• Choose Dealcar if you need to digitalise the entire operation of your dealership.
+Ideal if you're looking for a tool that covers everything from the lead to the sale.

-• Choose CarBook if you already have other systems in place and want to improve documentation, signing, and internal management flows.
+• Choose CarBook if you already have other systems in place and want to improve document flows, signing and internal management.
 It does not replace a CRM or a commercial platform, but it can be a good complement.

 Does CarBook include digital signature?